kavir1698/EvoDynamics.jl/docs/src/index.md

 ![Fig. 1. __Model structure.__](struct.png)

-We used the paper below as a starting point for this project.
-But EvoDynamics.jl goes way beyond that system by including multi-species interactions, spatial structure, and explicitly implementing epistasis and gene expression.

-	Melo, D., & Marroig, G. (2015).
-Directional selection can drive the evolution of modularity in complex traits.
-Proceedings of the National Academy of Sciences, 112(2), 470–475. https://doi.org/10.1073/pnas.1322632112

 See [Tutorial](@ref) for running the model, and [API](@ref) for a description of model parameters and simulation outline.